RobertCMonahan/Terminal-Password-Generator/README.md

 # Terminal Password Generator

-This is a simple password generator and is completely used in the terminal.
+This is a simple password generator & is used in the terminal.

-It has been tested and built using Linux so if you use it on mac or windows please let me know if it works.

-It can create passwords that include words for passwords that are more easily remembered but still quite secure.
-These words are chosen randomly from a word list of your choosing, options on changing the word list can be found in the settings menu.
+Create passwords with a mix of randomly chosen words, characters, numbers, and specials.
+You can use your own custom word list, the one provided, or none at all for added password security.
+Passwords are generated in pseudo-random fashion and therefore should not be used for your most valuable accounts if security is your top concern.
+Fairly secure and easily typed passwords can be generated very rapidly with this tool.

 ## Installation